typelevel/cats-effect/docs/tutorial.md

 }
 ```

-New `copy` definition is more complex, even though the code as a whole is way
+The new `copy` definition is more complex, even though the code as a whole is way
 shorter as we do not need the `inputOutputStreams` function.
 But there is a
 catch in the code above.
 When using `bracket`, if there is a problem when
 getting resources in the first stage, then the release stage will not be run.